openSUSE/news-o-o/_posts/2024-01-09-project-plans-workshop-for-gsoc-mentorship.md

 ---

 The [openSUSE Project](https://www.opensuse.org/) will have a workshop on Jan.
-16 at 15:30 UTC on [meet.opensuse.org/meeting](https://meet.opensuse.org/meeting) that will focus on this year’s [Google Summer of Code](https://summerofcode.withgoogle.com/) mentorship efforts.
+16 at 15:30 UTC on [meet.opensuse.org/meeting](https://meet.opensuse.org/meeting) that will focus on this year’s [Google Summer of Code](https://summerofcode.withgoogle.com/) application and mentorship efforts.

 The openSUSE Project has a long tradition of participating in GSoC and community members that want to participate as a mentor should attend or update their project they want listed on [101.opensuse.org](https://101.opensuse.org/) by opening up an issue on openSUSE’s [GitHub Mentoring](https://github.com/openSUSE/mentoring) project.